geothermal heating and air conditioning

 A cleaner and more energy efficient choice.

-Chelsea has 35 years of extensive knowledge and experience in the design and implementation of geothermal heating and cooling systems.
+Since 1978, Chelsea has designed and implemented geothermal heating and cooling systems.
 Projects span from Philadelphia to the Eastern Shore.
 These systems tap the constant temperature of the earth in order to provide heating, cooling and hot water.
 Geothermal heat pumps only use electricity to move heat (not to produce it).
 Your home stays comfortable all year round while trimming your energy bill up to 80%.
-And by taking advantage of new federal tax credits, you’ll also save 30% - on your TOTAL installation.
-See answers to our most frequently asked questions below or visit our friends at Climate Master and use their geothermal savings calculator to figure out your projected savings.
+See answers to our most frequently asked questions below or visit our friends at Climate Master to figure out your projected savings.

 ClimateMaster Geothermal Savings Calculator